-- Insect DamagePests are going to start showing up.
+- Insect damage is going to start.
 Keep an eye on your plants for damage to their foliage.
 It’s important to remember, a little bit of insect damage is not bad and if you see an insect, it doesn’t mean they are bad.
 We need to move passed the thought that bugs are icky and nuisance.
-There are very important insects that are good for the garden.Look for these invasive species:
+There are very important insects that are good for the garden and actually improve plant health.

-Getting rid of insects isn’t always easy and care should be taken if you choose to spray with insecticides, even ones labeled organic.
+Getting rid of insects isn’t always easy and great care should be taken if you choose to spray with insecticides, even ones labeled organic.
 It’s still an insecticide made to kill insects.

 *Quick side note about fungus since we have been having cool springs the last couple years.
 With cool/wet weather you may encounter anthracnose on your plants.
 If you are seeing brown spots on trees and shrubs early in the spring it may be this.